Linuxfabrik/monitoring-plugins/check-plugins/nextcloud-security-scan/README.md

 ## States

-* CRIT if Nextcloud Rating is F, E.
+* OK if the rating is A or A+.
-* WARN if Nextcloud Rating is D, C.
+* WARN if the rating is C or D.
-* Otherwise OK.
+* CRIT if the rating is E or F.

 ## Perfdata / Metrics